Perspective Student FAQs

 Here are three topics I’m currently investigating:

-How are childless women perceived within organizations and broader society?
-In this new line of research, I am exploring whether childless women may be perceived to “fit” less with certain careers than women who are mothers (Germano, ongoing research project) and whether childless women are more likely than childless men to be blamed for changing U.S. gender roles (Germano & Lombard, ongoing research project).
+1. How are childless women perceived within organizations and broader society?
+In this new line of research, I am exploring whether childless women may be perceived to “fit” less with certain careers than women who are mothers (Germano, ongoing research project).

-How does being in an interracial vs same-race couple influence your housing options and outcomes?
+2. How does your partner’s race influence your housing options and outcomes?
 In this new ongoing research, I am currently examining differences in discrimination between same-race and interracial couples in the mortgage and housing market (Germano, et al., ongoing research project).

-Why do some equity initiatives have negative consequences for the same groups they intend to help?
-Here I am currently examining how seemingly helpful and even neutral equity policies (e.g., gender neutral items for children) may inadvertently maintain the same racial and gender hierarchies they seek to disrupt (Germano et al., 2021; Germano & Bailey, ongoing research project).
+3. Why do policies and social initiatives have negative consequences for the same groups they intend to help?
+Here I am currently examining how seemingly helpful and even neutral policies (e.g., gender-neutral items for children) may inadvertently maintain the same social hierarchies they seek to disrupt (Germano et al., 2021; Germano & Bailey, ongoing research project).

 Examples of recent papers that show the types of experiments I run and theories I draw on: